The Powerful Link Between Music and Memory: What the Science Shows

 Exercise.
 Regular exercise increases blood flow to the brain, and an oxygenated brain is a healthy brain.
 Even a brisk walk down the block with your partner or pet can help you lift your mental fog.
 Exercise can also help ward off menopause-related weight gain, if you’re concerned about that.

 Meditation.
 Of course, you can also exercise your brain directly.
-Mindfulness exercises like meditation can increase your focus and help you concentrate on your important tasks more easily.
+Mindfulness activities like meditation can increase your focus and help you concentrate on your important tasks more easily.
 You can even combine mindfulness with physical activities like yoga to get the best of both worlds!

 While menopause can leave you feeling foggy or out of sorts, you can take steps to alleviate your symptoms by living a healthy lifestyle.
 Keep an eye out for any cognitive problems that negatively impact your life, and contact your doctor if you feel that something is out of place.
-Whether you or someone you love is going through this transitionary period in life, remember to always be kind, patient, and understanding.
+Whether you or someone you love is going through this transitional period in life, remember to always be kind, patient, and understanding.

 To learn more about the personalized health program available at Aviv Clinics and discover how we can help, contact the clinic.

 Technology is advancing at a shockingly rapid pace.
 Screens are now a staple of our daily lives — we interact with them everywhere: at home, in the office, and in our pockets.
-We use them to communicate, do business, shop, entertain ourselves, and more.
+We use them to communicate, conduct business, shop, entertain ourselves, and more.

 Between booming technology, the ever-increasing pace of life in general, and rising rates of ADHD diagnoses, many people may wonder if our attention spans are diminishing.
 Could technology be negatively affecting our brain health?